 The specialists need to mail their voting forms back to the NLRB by March 24th, when they’ll be counted by the organization’s provincial office.

-Google representative Jennifer Rodstrom noted in an email to The G DiLine Network that the AWU appeal documented with the NLRB makes reference to BDS, yet not Google.
+Google representative Jennifer Rodstrom noted in an email to The G DiLine Network that the makes reference to BDS, yet not Google.
 “We have many agreements with both unionized and non-association providers, and regard their representatives’ on the whole correct to pick regardless of whether to join an association, similarly as for these workers of BDS Solutions Group,” Rodstrom wrote in the email.
 “We anticipate that every one of our providers should treat and pay their workers decently, regardless of whether they are unionized.”

 BDS didn’t answer to a solicitation for input on Friday.